IBM/microservices-using-apiconnect-and-appconnect/README.md

 - Click `Import Flow` button.
 The flow should be imported now.
 - On the top right corner of the browser page, click the `New` button and select `Import Flow...`.
 ![Import Flow](./images/import-flow.gif)
 - Click "Add a YAML file".
-Browse the cloned repository and select `Flow.yaml` file in `resources` folder.
+Browse the cloned repository and select `Flow.yaml` file in `app-connect-resources` folder.
 ![Import Flow Check](./images/import-flow-check.gif)
 - When imported click on `Operations` tab -> `Edit Flow` button and verify that there are no visible error indicator.
 - You have imported the flow.